 It’s always funny staying at a Sheraton overseas compared to staying at one in the US.
-There are the similarities that are the definition of hotel branding and loyalty yet then totally different elements that continue to blow me away.
+There are the similarities that are the definition of hotel branding and loyalty yet totally different elements that continue to blow me away.
 Sure their signature plaid, bedding, toiletries or status gifts are what they are no matter where you are.
 The rest though, such as gyms, clubs, service, decor is up for grabs and leaves you guessing more often than not on what to really expect.
 Case in point: the Sheraton Warsaw Hotel.

 Recently renovated and upgraded with advanced A/V features (including speakers in the bathroom), a shower gave me life and helped me reset and dive into work before drinks with a colleague.
 The room and the plethora of outlets and USB ports is an example of how different Sheraton experiences can be; compared to old, drab and dreary properties I (reluctantly) frequent when I’m stateside and the one paying for the expense, not a client.